ericboy0224/tai-walk/README.md

 ## Description

-The purpose of this project is to do a summary of what I have learned, and learn things that I've looked for it for a long time but still got no chances to use on my job.
+The purpose of this project is to do a summary of what I have learned, and learn things that I've been looking for it for a long time but still got no chances to use on my job.

 - FRAMEWORK: Angular
 - CSS FRAMEWORK: TailwindCss